 Science Foundation Ireland is a partner of cOAlition S and has updated its Open Access Policy accordingly.
 It states that "all SFI-funded publications (Version of Record e.g. final published version or Authors Accepted Manuscript) must be made openly available".

-- a.
-All publications must be immediately available from the date of publication (no embargo will be permitted).
+- All publications must be immediately available from the date of publication (no embargo will be permitted).

-- c.
-Publications must be available under a CC-BY licence unless an exception has been granted by SFI in advance.
+- Publications must be available under a CC-BY licence unless an exception has been granted by SFI in advance.

 Plan S stipulates that authors (or their institutions) retain copyright to their publications.
 How does that work?